HOME ENTRY RULES RESULTS BANZUKE STATS LINKS

 How to win:

 If at least 3 of your daily 4 rikishi win, you will receive a shiroboshi (win) for that day.
-Simple.
-If only two, one or none of them wins, you will get a kuroboshi (loss).
-Player with the most shiroboshi at the end of the basho will, of course, win the yusho!
+If only two, one or none of them win, you will get a kuroboshi (loss).
+The player with the most shiroboshi at the end of the basho will, of course, win the yusho!

 Procedure: